 Both the discoverySelectors and sidecar resources can be applied globally.
 However, discoverySelectors will typically be configured by the mesh administrators, while the product teams or service owners will use sidecar resources to configure their own namespaces and workloads.

 You can also combine the two.
-You can imagine mesh administrators configuring which namespaces are watched using the discoverySelectors and the service owners then creating sidecar resources either at the global, namespace, or workload level to fine-tune the configuration.
+You can imagine mesh administrators configuring which namespaces Istio watches using the discoverySelectors.
+Similarly, service owners are creating sidecar resources either at the global, namespace, or workload level to fine-tune the configuration.